wpswings/track-orders-for-woocommerce/README.txt

 * Logged-in users: the logged-in user can track their orders from the account page.
 Click the "Orders" tab, and then click the "Track Order" button.

-= How do I create custom order statuses for my WooCommerce store? = In the Track Order Settings section, click the "Create Order Status" button.
+= How do I create custom order statuses for my WooCommerce store? = In the Order Settings section, click the "Create Order Status" button.
 Enter a name and default image for the order status, and then click the "Save Settings" button.

 = How do I enable Google Maps for order tracking in WooCommerce? = To enable Google Maps for order tracking in WooCommerce, go to the Track Order Settings section and enable the “Google Maps Tracking" option.
 Enter your Google Maps API key, the address of your order production house, and the addresses of any transit locations.